 For wide-ranging perspectives on human migration that stretch far beyond the borders of the United States, Immigrations, Migrations and Refugees: Global Perspectives, 1941-1996, is an unparalleled new resource.
 This fully searchable digital archive includes firsthand accounts from reputable sources around the world, covering such important events as post-World War II Jewish resettlement, South African apartheid, Latin American migrations to the United States and much more.
 Global perspectives on global issues The news and analysis in Immigrations, Migrations and Refugees: Global Perspectives comes from reports gathered every day between the early 1940s and 1996 by a U.S. government organization that became… Learn more.

+From the height of the Cold War to the dawn of the Internet and the dissolution of the Soviet Union, JPRS reports document the changes on the ground during that tumultuous time.
 JPRS—acting as a unit within the Central Intelligence Agency—was established in March 1957 as part of the United States Department of Commerce’s Office of Technical Services, about six months before the Soviet Union launched Sputnik 1.
-JPRS staffers prepared translations for use by U.S. Government officials, various agencies, and the research and industrial communities.
-During the Cold War, the reports were primarily translations rather than analysis or commentary, with an emphasis on scientific and technical topics.
-Over time, however, that scope expanded to cover environmental concerns, world health issues, nuclear proliferation, and more.
-This unique collection—fully searchable for the first… Learn more.
+JPRS staffers prepared translations for use by U.S. government officials, various agencies, and the research and industrial communities.
+During the Cold War, the reports were primarily translations rather than analysis or commentary,… Learn more.

 Latin American Newspapers, Series 1 and 2, 1805-1922, offer unprecedented coverage of the people, issues and events that shaped this vital region during the 19th and early 20th centuries.
 Featuring titles from Argentina, Brazil, Chile, Cuba, Guatemala, Mexico, Peru, Venezuela and a dozen other countries, these resources provide a wide range of viewpoints from diverse Latin American cultures.
 Together, both series of Latin American Newspapers chronicles the evolution of Latin America over two centuries through eyewitness reporting, editorials, legislative information, letters, poetry, advertisements, obituaries and other items.
 An integral part of the World Newspaper Archive Created in partnership with the… Learn more.